Cougar (horse): Racing career

 Cougar raced in the late 1960s in Chile and was brought to the United States in 1970.
 He lost his first two U.S. starts but then won a race on the dirt followed by one on the turf.
 On future Hall of Fame inductee Charlie Whittingham's advice, Mary F. Jones then purchased the horse from Joe Hernandez for $125,000.

 Conditioned by Whittingham, Cougar scored his first stakes win in the 1970 Escondido Handicap.
 In 1971, he won the San Juan Capistrano Handicap on grass over turf star Fort Marcy and defeated him again later in the season in the Ford Pinto Invitational Turf Handicap.
 In 1972, he won the Century Handicap, Oak Tree Invitational Stakes, and Carlton F. Burke Handicap en route to receiving the 1972 Eclipse Award as American Champion Male Turf Horse.

 In 1973, Cougar won the Santa Anita Handicap on dirt after finishing second in that race the two previous years.
-He retired at the end of the season with over $1 million in earnings, making him the first foreign-bred horse to achieve that milestone in the U.S.
+He retired at the end of the season with over $1 million in earnings, making him the first foreign-bred horse to achieve that milestone in the U.S; his achievement was underlined by the fact that there had only been 13 equine millionaires by that time.